nebunr/CS446/README.md

 # CS446
-This was made for CS 446 - OS Simulator Specification in C++
+This was made for CS446 - OS Simulator Specification in C++
 All detailed project information can be found in `AllProjects.pdf`
 Each project has their own README.md